wbglaeser/royalty_reporting/README.md

 * Weeks run from **Monday** to **Sunday**
 * The script is run automatically every day at **midnight**
 * No matter which day of the week it is the script recognises the running week which it identifies by the date of the first day of the week.
+This allows for reports to be produced before the week is completed.
 * When the script is first started it runs the pipeline for every week going back to a provided start date.

 ## Get up and running

 The project is built using docker to allow convenient porting to different machines and potential future scaling.
-As a scheduling tool I have decided for airflow which allows to monitor the pipeline and comes with a number of useful out-of-the-box tools to interact with Googles BigQuery system.
+As a scheduling tool I have decided for airflow which allows to monitor the pipeline and comes with a number of useful out-of-the-box tools to interact with Google's BigQuery system.
 In the following I describe the necessary steps to start the pipeline in a local enviroment.

 1. Make sure you have [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your system.